Our vision statement & intent

 Pupils of all abilities will be able to succeed in all English lessons because work will be appropriately modelled, scaffolded and differentiated.
 There will be no significant gaps in the progress of different groups of pupils (e.g. disadvantaged vs non-disadvantaged).

-Our writing results at the end of KS2 are consistently high year on year.
+Our writing results at the end of KS2 will be consistently high year on year.
 A high proportion of pupils reach the Early Learning Goal in writing.
 KS1 writing teacher assessment results are rising.

 - In lessons, you will see that children take pride in all that they do, are motivated to do their best and have confidence in their own abilities.